Image: Joshua Resnick / stock.adobe.com

 So essentially, Anthem would have won an MCO contract even if they hadn’t agreed to offer plans in the exchange, which is why their exit from the exchange didn’t hamper their MCO contract.
 This would also have been the case for Aetna, but as described above, their decision to terminate their MCO contract was made based on their initial MCO experience, rather than issues with entering the exchange.

 United filed plans to continue to offer QHPs in Nevada’s exchange for 2018, and they did the same thing in New York, where a new regulation bars insurers that drop out of the exchange from participating in Medicaid managed care, Child Health Plus, or the state’s Essential Plan.
 Virginia is the only other state where United offered plans in the exchange in 2017, and they exited Virginia’s exchange at the end of the year.
-So the only states where United continued to offer exchange coverage in 2018 are states that have linked Medicaid managed care participation to participation in the exchange (United ended up having to rejoin the exchange in Massachusetts in 2019, also due to state rules).
+So the only states where United continued to offer exchange coverage in 2018 are states that have linked Medicaid managed care participation to participation in the exchange.
+United ended up having to rejoin the exchange in Massachusetts in 2019, also due to state rules.
+But United has voluntarily joined the exchanges in several states in 2022 and 2023.

 The MCO contract bidding process indicated an effort on Nevada’s part to keep insurers in the exchange, and likely played a role in Silver Summit’s entry to the exchange and the preservation of insurer choice for most Nevada residents in 2018.
 However, there’s clearly an issue with localized versus statewide coverage.
 Rural areas have always been less attractive to insurers, and the extra points that Nevada awards to its MCO bidders who offer exchange plans does not require that those plans be available statewide.
 Silver Summit agreed to offer coverage in the rural areas in order to alleviate the bare county problem that Nevada was facing, but they were not required to do so.